realtnt/web-starter-level-one/recipe/recipe.md

 >    5. Delete an item (D)
 > 3. Does each method take only simple data types as arguments?
 >    Simple data types are: string, number, boolean.
->    Methods can return lists, hashes & other objects, but take them as parameters.
+>    Methods can return lists, hashes & other objects, but not take them as
+>    parameters.
 >
 > Some of these rules will be relaxed later but will keep you safe for now.